lerayne/react-use-yield/README.md

   const [{ posts, users }, dispatch] = useYieldReducer(
     async function * (getState, signal, action) {
+      // Take note that ANY execution of this function, despite the action called, will call
+      // abortController.abort() for it's previous call, so "reset" action will abort "reload"
-      switch (action) {
+      // action if it hasn't beed flushed to state switch (action) {
         case 'reset':
           yield {